michaelcd/superBoards/docs/dailynotes.md

 https://jsfiddle.net/0Lshs7mg/1/

-[x] - refactored searchresults state handling
-[X] - close search menu when you click a search result [X] - Text search - Close icon or close after search [X] - Card Detail View: Rename CSS
+[ ] - add pop up closing to all menus

-[ ] - bug: search links dont always work
+[ ] - bug: ListMenu updating when not mounted.
+Related to Clicks on List component [ ] - bug: search links dont always work

 Wednesday:
 [ ] - File uploads
-[ ] - add pop up closing to all menus
 [ ] - Board sharing, enable sharing with other users
 [ ] - Comments - Edit and Delete options
 [ ] - drag and drop previews